quickshiftin/wfpc/README.md

 ## FPC configuration tips
  * Make sure you have a reasonably high TTL for your FPC.
 If your pages expire from the FPC quickly, there's not much point to warming them all!
+ * Disk-based FPC caching seems practically just as beneficial as memory-based caching on SSD servers.
+Unless you really need too, you're probably better off only using memory to cache core Magento data and using the disk for your FPC.
  * If you're using a memory-based store for your FPC like APC, Redis or Memcache, keep an eye on the usage of the store as your cache is warming.
 For example, if you have a large site you want to cache, you may overrun your cache storage limit if you're not careful!

 ## Notes of interest